benjaminhlina/ecotox/cran-comments.md

-## New Version Submission - v1.3.2
+## New Version Submission - v1.3.3
 This is an updated version of 'ecotox'.
 In this version I have:

-* All functions now have `log_x` argument which allows the user to calculate results on whether not the x variable is `log10` transformed.
-  Default is `TRUE` which will output results that have been back transfomred.
+* All functions now have `long_output` argument which allows the user to change the   output from being long and including a suite of statistical values or short and     including the most important 7 variables.
+Default is `TRUE` which will output the   entire long output.
-* LT_logit was producing error as variance co-variance matrix was only being created if the analysis required a heterogenitity correction factor.
-  This has been fixed and a variance co-variance matrix is produced whether or not a hetrogenity correction factor is needed.
+* Outputs are no longer dataframes but instead are tibbles
 * Tests have been updated to be more comprehensive for 'ecotox'.

 ## Test environments
-* local Windows 7, SP1 install, R 3.5.0
+* local Windows 7, SP1 install, R 3.5.1
-* ubuntu 14.04 (on travis-ci), R 3.5.0
+* ubuntu 14.04 (on travis-ci), R 3.5.1
 * win-builder (devel and release)

 ## R CMD check results